Another of our favorite Brooklyn traditions shared with new and old friends in Paris.

 Batch Cocktail

-- In your large serving container, mix bourbon, cranberry juice, spiced cranberry simple syrup (and maybe Grand Marnier).
+- In your large serving container, mix bourbon, cranberry juice, spiced cranberry simple syrup (and maybe Grand Marnier next time).
 You can mix it ahead and let it sit, tightly covered.

 - When ready to serve/party, put it out with the garnishes, ice, and a nice glass.
-Might be helpful to have prep notes posted unless you have someone manning the bar:
+Might be helpful to have the below serving notes posted unless you have someone manning the bar:

 - Get your glass and add a bit of ice.
 Add your desired amount of cocktail and garnish with candied orange peels, sugared cranberries and/or rosemary.